 The Recruitment Team covers your Data Analysts, you Scouts, and the Director of Football.
 The two main ones here are your Scouts, who will provide Scout Reports, and Data Analysts who will provide you with, you guessed it, Data Analyst Reports.

-I have decided that I need a new Central Defender, so scout Wolves player Roderick Miranda.
+I have decided that I need a new Striker, so scout Watford player Troy Deeney.
 Below is the report overview of him, which is an amalgamation of the Scout and Data Analyst Reports.
 This high-level snapshot of the player points out some of the key things you should be looking at, like the strengths and weaknesses, medical information and positional strengths.

-Immediately we can see that he is good in the air, he has a good personality and doesn’t shy away in big matches.
-However, he has poor concentration.
+Immediately we can see that he is driven, brave, and will fit in with the lads we have.
+However, he has poor reactions.
 I think we can agree this player is worth looking at in more detail to get a more rounded picture.

-To view more information, we can select the Scout Report and Analyst Report (I’ve highlighted them if they’re not immediately obvious).
+To view more information, we can select the Scout Report and Analyst Report from that page.

 The Scout Report